AdobeDocs/commerce-learn.en/help/app-builder/extensibility-framework-commerce-eventing.md

 # Extensibility Framework and commerce eventing

-To learn more about how to use Adobe Commerce with App Builder, view the video below that shows how App Builder can be used with Adobe Commerce events.
-This functional demonstration describes how this integration works and explores the potential of Adobe App Builder.
-In this demonstration you'll have an introduction to the extensibility framework and Commerce Eventing and how we used this when developing the Amazon Sales Channel extension.
+To learn how to use Adobe Commerce with Adobe Developer App Builder, view the following video, which shows how to use Commerce events with App Builder.
+This functional demonstration describes how the integration works and explores App Builder's potential.
+This demonstration provides an introduction to the extensibility framework, Commerce Eventing, and how we used these tools to develop the Amazon Sales Channel extension.

 ## App Builder for Adobe Commerce {#app-builder-extensibility}